-My heart nearly stopped when I saw the Amunite squirming inside.
-The sheriff grabbed the demon insect and raised it.
+My heart nearly stopped when I saw the demon squirming inside.
+The sheriff raised the insect.
 Red eyes burned in its head, mandibles clicked and steel, pointy legs squirmed.
 Steel-flesh tendrils coiled by its side, preparing to enter my ears, to make me a drone.
 To kill me.

 I struggled with all my strength.
 To no avail.
 With my heart frozen, all I could do was watch the sheriff bring the insect to my head.

-A bright flash blinded my vision, and an explosion deafened me.
+A bright, green flash blinded my vision, and an explosion deafened me.
 I blinked, ears ringing.
 The drones holding me collapsed to the ground while Sheriff Alvarez flew over my head.
-In his place stood Katherine, eyes shining with an inner light, long sword burning with grass green flames her hand.
+In his place stood Katherine, eyes shining with an inner light, green flame-formed longsword in her hands.
 The sheriff crashed into the portal.
 He released an ungodly shriek.
-His body imploded and the crimson shimmer sucked it in.
+His body imploded and the crimson shimmer sucked him in.

 Katherine slashed apart my ropes, grabbed me by the coat, whirled, and threw me into a tent.
-The drones opened fire while Evelyn formed the cobra made of darkness.
+The drones opened fire while Evelyn formed her darkness snakes.

 Adrenaline flooded my veins.
 I bolted to my feet.
 Next to a pile of supplies lay my gun belt.
-Through the tent’s opening, I saw Katherine dove into the drones, slashing wide while defending against Evelyn’s snakes of darkness.
+Through the tent’s opening, I saw Katherine diving into the drones, slashing wide while defending against Evelyn’s darkness snakes.

 I grabbed my belt and buckled it around my waist.
 The swirling light inside the portal stabilized, filling the frame in a violet wall.
 Evelyn’s snake bit Katherine in the side, forcing her to leap away with a grunt of pain.
 Evelyn stepped to the portal and sunk her arm into the shimmering light.

 With a smirk, Evelyn pocketed the gemstone and bolted away.
 The drones opened fire at Katherine.
-The bullets bounced off her as aether shielded her, but she didn’t move, pinned down.
-I finished reloading, aimed and shot.
+The bullets bounced off a shield shimmering around her, but Katherine couldn’t move, pinned down.
+I finished reloading, aimed, and shot.
 One, two, three, four, five, six.
 One drone remained.
 My right arm twisted in a spasm, refusing to obey.
 I shouted out with pain and dropped the colt.
 Katherine slid forward and severed the last drone with a blazing slash.

 I rushed outside.
 Evelyn rode out on a motorcycle from the furthest tent.
-I stopped, took my posture and focused.
+I stopped, took my posture, and focused.
 I wouldn’t shoot at a human, but I could aim for her bike.
-I clenched my left thigh, drew the anaconda, and shot.
+I clenched my left thigh, drew the colt, and shot.
 One—

 Evelyn drove away, disappearing into the night.